Spade: Designs

+Spades are made in many shapes and sizes, for a variety of different functions and jobs, and there are many different designs used in spade manufacturing.
 The most common garden spade typically has a long handle, is wide, and is treaded (has rests for the feet to drive the spade into the ground).
 An Irish spade is similar to a common garden spade, with the same general design, although it has a much thinner head.
-A sharpshooter is a narrow spade.
-A turfing iron has a short, round head, and is used for cutting and paring off turf.
-A digging fork, or grape, not referred to as a spade, is forked much like a pitchfork, and is useful for loosening ground and gardening.
-Small spades are made as toys for children.
-The fishtail spade has a flared triangular blade combining the versatility of the dutch hoe and power of the common round point shovel into a multipurpose tool.
+A border spade has a similarly shaped blade, but much smaller, as a garden spade; the handle is proportionately longer, though.